Iosdevcampcolorado/iosdevcamp-site/content/post/speakers.md

 General presentations can be slide-oriented talks, Xcode-oriented demos, or pretty much whatever works.
 They usually run 25-50 minutes, but more or less is OK if you let us know in advance (for scheduling purposes).
 Blitz talks are short 5-minute presentations.
 They're good for short topics, and also for people unaccustomed to speaking in front of a group (you know it'll be over quick!).

 We don't need to see slides or detailed summaries in advance.
 We *do* need to know what you'd like to cover, and what format you prefer.

+### Interested?

+If you'd like to give it a try, let us know!
+You can reach us [on Twitter](https://twitter.com/iosdevcampco) or [by email](mailto:organizers@iosdevcampcolorado.com?subject=Speaking%20at%20iOSDevCamp%20Colorado).